goodidea82/SAxVCxLC/README.md

 * To move and rename files/folders install GIT on your computer rather than using the web interface.
 Some info: https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf
 * Git configuration on windows: line endings: Checkout as-is, commit as-is (we use windows line endings)
 * Do not upload big files on GitHub.
 The purpuse of Git is to keep track of many small files.
 Maxium allowed project size on GitHub is 1000 GB.
-* Let us not use Git Large File Storage (LFS), because all developers will have to install this (making it harder for new developers to start).
+* Let's try not to use Git Large File Storage (LFS), because all developers will have to install this (making it harder for new developers to start).
 Take a look in toolsForInstallation\Music.bat how to download large files using wget.exe during installation.

 ## File structure and installation scripts
 * The installation uses BAT files.
 It is horrible BUT it has the advantages that nobody has to install additional tools, it is understandable, and trasparent (can be read and editied with a text editor).